DeannaLC/AndroidProject/README.md

 Testing was not done for handling a large number of players.
 Not sure what it would do in terms of screen display.
 Unit Tests also only pick one set of actions and observations to avoid complications.

+Full system tests can be run using SelectObservationEndScreenTest